KentoNishi/Spotify-Controls/readme.md

 1. [Download](https://github.com/KentoNishi/Spotify-Controls/raw/master/Headphone-Controls.exe) the Headphone-Controls executable.
 2. Move the downloaded executable to your startup folder (``shell:startup``).
 3. Open the executable.
 Your headphones can now control media playback.
-    > The application will now automatically launch in the background on startup.
+    > The application will automatically launch in the background on startup.

 # Issues
 * While loading, the player occasionally shows the title as being ``undefined``.